EasyRouterEasyRouter

 1.1 Log In to the EasyRouter Console

-Open https://easyrouter.io and sign in to your account.
+Open https://easyrouter.io and sign in with your Google, GitHub, or Discord account.

 Log in to EasyRouter console

-1.2 Go to Token Manager and Create a Token
+1.2 Go to API Key Manager and Create an API Key

-• Base URL: https://easyrouter.io — use this as the endpoint for all API calls
+• Base URL: https://easyrouter.io — your API endpoint for all calls

 Important